Bilmpz/Discord-bot/README.md

 #  AAU Study Buddy Bot (Under Development)

-AAU Study Buddy Bot is a Discord bot designed to help students stay focused, organized, and motivated during university life — especially at Aalborg University (AAU).
+AAU Study Buddy Bot is a Discord bot designed to help students stay focused, organized, and motivated during university life

 This project is currently **under active development**, and new features are being added step by step.